People

 Teaching

-I am thrilled to teach courses on medieval history and the digital humanities at USF.
-In my survey-level classes, I use active-learning pedagogy alongside traditional lectures to show the diversity and the complexity of the medieval world.
+I am thrilled to teach courses on medieval history, digital humanities, and historical methods at USF.
+In my survey-level classes, I use active-learning pedagogy alongside lectures to show the the complexity of the medieval world.
 My seminars on the digital humanities consider the possibilities and problems of conducting historical research in an age of Wikipedia, ArcGIS, and ChatGPT.
+When I teach HIS 3002: Historical Methods & Materials (required for all history majors), I aim to provide foundational knowledge about how historians "do" history.
+My teaching extends to local K-12 outreach, too.
+I am the organizer of a workshop series for K-12 teachers in 51在线 and regularly provide lectures to Pinellas County School teachers on topics related to 51在线's

 RESEARCH